boxbeam/RedLib/README.md

 If you want to register it as a structure programmatically, you should run `/struct print` and copy the string it gives you.
 Once you have that, you can use `MultiBlockStructure.create()` and pass it that string along with a name to create the multi-block structure handler.

 Once you have a `MultiBlockStructure` instance, you can use it to check for the existence of that structure anywhere in the world.
-By running `existsAt(Location)`, you can check if it exists at that location (this can be any block in the structure, and the structure can be rotated or mirrored horizontally).
-By running `getAt(Location)`, you can get an instance of `Structure`, which will be more useful than simply checking for the existence of the structure.
+By running `getAt(Location)`, you can get an instance of `Structure`, or `null` if it doesn't exist there.
+Using the `Structure` instance, you can get relative blocks within the structure and access more in-depth info about it.

 With a `Structure` instance, you can get relative blocks within the structure (using the relative coordinates you may or may not have noted down earlier), check its rotation/mirroring, and get all of the blocks in it (by type if you want).

 For more info, check out [this](https://github.com/Redempt/RedLib/blob/master/src/redempt/redlib/multiblock/MultiBlockStructure.java) and [this](https://github.com/Redempt/RedLib/blob/master/src/redempt/redlib/multiblock/Structure.java).

+## Regions
+Also maybe a bit niche, but the Region utilities let you easily define regions of blocks in the world.
+You can create a `SelectionTool` with a custom item which allows players to select a region, and then get the region selected as a `Region` object.
+With the `Region` object, you can iterate all the blocks with `forEachBlock`.
+This will potentially be expanded in the future to include methods to move and resize the region.

+For more info, check out [this](https://github.com/Redempt/RedLib/blob/master/src/redempt/redlib/region/SelectionTool.java) and [this](https://github.com/Redempt/RedLib/blob/master/src/redempt/redlib/region/Region.java).

+## Miscellaneous

+ChatPrompt - Allows you to send a prompt to a player in chat and get their response in a callback.

+Path - Allows you to get all of the blocks along a certain path, either specifying a start and end location, a start location and vector, or just a start location with a direction.
+Useful for creating lines of particle effects.